 Take advantage of this opportunity to enhance your syndromic surveillance capabilities!

-The following is the December 22, 2011 BioSense Community Forum posting found here
+The following is the December 22, 2011 BioSense Community Forum posting found here.

 Last week, the BioSense Redesign team announced a new Challenge Grant opportunity for the public health community.
 In this section, we will share information about the application and review process, and provide updates on an ongoing basis.